top of page

 2023 Recipients

 Just one percent of all Sigma Chi's are awarded a Significant Sig honor given for achievement in business with an emphasis on community service.
-Bruce's list of community service is breathtaking and he's received a number of nonprofit awards, locally and nationally.

 "Wow - what a surprise!!"
 Bruce said.
 "After all these years and all the good times we had.
 It is quite an honor!"